flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Accelerometer (Shake) Preferences
 """""""""""""""""""""""""""""""""

-The following preferences provide options for options for what happens when you shake your device / phone while on the Throttle screen.
+The following preferences provide options for options for what happens when you shake your device / phone while on the |T-S|.

 Shake Action
 '''''''''''''''''''''''''''''''''''